Triggers, Avoidance, and Nervous System Patterns

 • Certain places, smells, or times of year

-• Bodily sensations such as tension or fatigue
+• Physical sensations like tension or fatigue

-When a trigger is activated, your nervous system reacts as if the past is happening now.
+When a trigger hits, your nervous system reacts as if the trauma is happening right now.
+This can show up as:

-• Fawn (people-pleasing, appeasing, losing yourself)
+• Fawn: people-pleasing, appeasing, losing yourself

-Why Avoidance Develops
+Why Avoidance Happens

 Avoidance is one of the most misunderstood trauma responses.
+On the surface, it might look like:

-“If I stay away from this, I stay safe.”
+“If I stay away, I stay safe.”

-Over time, the nervous system becomes efficient at protecting you.
-It anticipates danger and responds quickly, even when the current situation is different from the past.
+Trauma doesn’t just create reactions—it creates patterns.
+Over time, your nervous system becomes efficient at protecting you, even when the current situation isn’t dangerous.

 • Repeated relationship conflicts